Apoc70/Get-DelegatesAndForwardingRules/README.md

 # Get-DelegatesAndForwardingRules.ps1

-This scripts gathers delegate and SMTP forwarding information for all Exchange user mailboxes.
+This script gathers delegate and SMTP forwarding information for all Exchange user mailboxes.

 ## Description